 Hospital chief executive officer: $153,400

-Career Opportunities with a Leadership Specialization
+Additional Career Opportunities with a Focus on Leadership

 When you specialize your D.N.P. in nurse leadership, you can prepare to make top-down changes in health care by forming policy and administering care for organizations of all sizes.